m-renaud/elm-scaffolding/README.md

-Contains the top level `view` function for your app which sets up the high level layout, leaving specifics to the `view` function of subcomponents.
+Contains the top level `view` function for your app which sets up the high level layout, leaving specifics to the `view` function of modules.

 ### `src/State.elm`

-The `init`, `upate`, and `subscriiptions` functions at the top level of your app end up being mostly boilerplate to invoke the corresponding functions on each of the subcomponents and wrap them with the appropriate message type.
-This will also be the case if you have other components with subcomponents, this file should give you a good idea of how to handle the composition.
+The `init`, `upate`, and `subscriptions` functions at the top level of your app end up being mostly boilerplate to invoke the corresponding functions on each of the modules and wrap them with the appropriate message type.
+This will also be the case if you have modules that contain other module, this file should give you a good idea of how to handle the composition.